Well, I kinda figured this was going to happen.

-3) Before you share the post, check the privacy settings to see whether it is even worth sharing.
-If it’s highly restricted, it will probably just frustrate your Twitter followers, so stick to those posts that display a globe icon.
+Step 3 – Ensure the Facebook post is shareable – Before you share the post, check the privacy settings to see whether it is even shareable.
+If it’s highly restricted, meaning that the original poster has put privacy restrictions on it, it will probably just frustrate your Twitter followers, so stick to those posts that display a globe icon.
 This means that the post is visible to everyone.

 NOTE: If the URL doesn’t have a unique number like that at the end, you probably aren’t on the page that is specific to the content.
 Click the date/time link that I mentioned in step 2 and try again.

 Step 5 – Paste the URL into your tweet – Finally, head over to Twitter and create your post.
 Posting a link on Twitter is easy because you can just paste the URL into the tweet if you want to allow Twitter to shorten it.If you're wondering how to post a link to a Facebook post on Twitter, here are the simple steps.
 Click To Tweet